The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Data Statistics

-\paragraph{Demands.} Explicit and implicit demands are balanced overall (53\% vs. 47\%), but differ by genre.
+\paragraph{Demands.} Explicit and implicit demands are balanced overall (53\% vs. 47\%), but differ by genre (see Fig. \ref{fig:2}).
 Explicit demands dominate in parliamentary debates (66\%), while implicit ones prevail in commentaries (48\%) and letters to the editor (26\%), where addressees are diffuse publics rather than interlocutors.
-In such cases, moralizations serve less to direct action than to express evaluation or positioning, and accordingly, moral appeals often stay implicit, as in the following example from an letter to the editor:

-\textit{It is outrageous how arrogantly our politicians ignore the needs of our children.
-From a political perspective, children do not pay off, but for society they certainly do.
-Yet recognizing that requires a certain degree of foresight.}
+In such cases, moralizations serve less to direct action than to express evaluation or positioning, and accordingly, moral appeals often stay implicit, as in the following extract from a letter to the editor (see Example 3 in \S \ref{sec:appendix-exa} for the full text): \textit{It is outrageous how arrogantly our politicians ignore the needs of our children.
+From a political perspective, children do not pay off, but for society they certainly do.}